graphitemaster/aau/site/content/index.md

-The correct approach here is that unsigned underflow is well-defined in C and C++ and we should be teaching the behavior of wrapping arithmetic as it's genuinely useful in general, but it also makes reverse iteration as easy as forward.
+The correct approach here is that unsigned underflow is well-defined in C and C++ and we should be teaching the behavior of wrapping arithmetic as it's useful in general, but it also makes reverse iteration as easy as forward.
 ```cpp
 for (size_t i = size - 1; i < size; i--) {
     // ...